Arcayr/TimboSlice/README.md

-# TimHortons
+# TimboSlice

-TimHortons is an IRC bot generating sentences of arbitrary length based on the Markov stochastic model, with input fed from the channels in which it resides.
+TimboSlice is an IRC bot generating sentences of arbitrary length based on the Markov stochastic model, with input fed from the channels in which it resides.

-TimHortons the bot is utterly unrelated to Tim Hortons the Canadian fast food restaurant.
-Despite this, it is still time for Tims.

 ## Requirements

-- PostgreSQL 9.x
+Nil.
+TimboSlice uses a SQLite backend as it is only one reader/writer at a time.

 ## Building